 If you don’t want to use a bug spray that’s too chemically then you can get some great natural bug sprays such as these.

 Trust me, you’re going to want to take photos!

 You can buy a yearly pass at REI.com which I think it’s by far the best value if you plan on visiting a few, or the same National Park more than 3 times in one year.

-You can also buy a pass at the park gate but that’s $30 whereas this year pass is $80!
+You can also buy a pass at the park gate but that’s $30 whereas the year pass is $80!